nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 #### Implementation
 1. The user enters `find-i technical interview` to filter the existing interviews with keyword `technical interview` in one of the interview fields, e.g. `Round`.
 The execution prompts the `LogicManager` to call the `ApplicationBookParser#parseCommand(String)` method.
 2. The ApplicationBookParser then identifies the corresponding `FindInterviewCommandParser` to create.
-Then, the keywords entered are used to instantiate new `Predicates` which in turns to be used to construct new `FindInterviewCommand`.
+Then, the keywords entered are used to instantiate new `Predicates` which in turn is to be used to construct new `FindInterviewCommand`.
 3. The LogicManager executes the returned `FindInterviewCommand` object.
 In here, the `FindInterviewCommand` calls the `updateFilteredApplicationList()` to set the predicates to the `FilteredList<Application>`.
 4. Now, the `FilteredList<Application>` is ready to be observed by the observers to display the filtered interviews onto the UI.